CVS Pharmacy Logo

 CVS Logo 1969-2016

-After changing the name of the chain to CVS Pharmacy, the company chose a different logo.
+The company chose a different logo after changing the chain’s name to CVS Pharmacy.
 She preferred simplicity and minimalism so that nothing interfered with the visual perception of the sign.
-Therefore, the logo contains three red symbols – the abbreviated name of the trademark.
-Large letters do not have serifs – they are wide, smooth, even.
+Therefore, the logo contains three red symbols—the abbreviated name of the trademark.
+Large letters do not have serifs—they are wide, smooth, and even.

 1996 – 2016